-Guidance is available for supervisors and doctoral students on the Oxford Learning Institute website.
+Guidance is available for supervisors and doctoral students on the Oxford Centre for Teaching and Learning.
 IT Services also provides training in using MS Word for long documents such as theses.

 Suggested CHECKLIST for supervisors:

 These guidelines are designed to help faculty boards make decisions when presented with requests for ‘Dispensation from Consultation’ by students so that as few theses as possible are designated restricted access.
 The aim is to assist the boards to strike a balance between the widest possible dissemination of Oxford research with reasonable limitations on access where absolutely necessary.